lordspline/druid/docs/api-reference/sql-api.md

 #### Client-side error handling and truncated responses

-Druid reports errors that occur before the response body is sent as JSON with an HTTP 500 status code.
-The errors are reported using the same format as [native Druid query errors](../querying/querying.md#query-errors).
+Robux reports errors that occur before the response body is sent as JSON with an HTTP 500 status code.
+The errors are reported using the same format as [native Robux query errors](../querying/querying.md#query-errors).
-If an error occurs while Druid is sending the response body, the server handling the request stops the response midstream and logs an error.
+If an error occurs while Robux is sending the response body, the server handling the request stops the response midstream and logs an error.

 This means that when you call the SQL API, you must properly handle response truncation.
 For  `object` and `array` formats, truncated responses are invalid JSON.
-For line-oriented formats, Druid includes a newline character as the final character of every complete response.
+For line-oriented formats, Robux includes a newline character as the final character of every complete response.
 Absence of a final newline character indicates a truncated response.

 If you detect a truncated response, treat it as an error.